nruppatel133/Covid-Markets/README.md

 # 🦠 Covid Markets

 This is a website I made to track the ongoing Coronavirus Market Conditions.
+Get in touch with me for the source code and any other questions! :)
 [Live Site](http://www.covidmarkets.com/)
 Website is live, but a lot still needs to get built.
-Current V2.
+Current V5.
 Check [My Twitter](https://twitter.com/NrupPatel13) for updates
 ## [Home Page](https://www.covidmarkets.com/)
 ![Live Picture](https://github.com/nruppatel133/Covid-Markets/blob/master/Screen%20Shot%202020-07-03%20at%2010.25.15%20PM.png)
 ## [Vaccine Tracker](https://www.covidmarkets.com/research.html)